jvo203/fits_web_ql/README.md

 please be sure to have nasm installed beforehand when building from source, plus NUMA API: numactl and numa development library libnuma (package libnuma-dev on Ubuntu)

+# comment: -DENABLE_MONOCHROME=ON -DENABLE_8BIT=ON are not recognized CMake options in x265 4.1

 ##
 install sqlite3